League Prize 2021: Housekeeping

 Established in 1981 to recognize visionary work by young practitioners, the Architectural League Prize is an annual competition, lecture series, and exhibition organized by The Architectural League and its Young Architects + Designers Committee.
-Learn more about past winners of The Architectural League Prize here.

 Stay-at-home orders have prompted many of us to see our domestic settings anew, and to consider the various ways in which we “keep house.”
 The term “housekeeping” involves restoring the home to its ideal state by scrubbing, disinfecting, and decluttering its surfaces.
 It evokes the comfort of the familiar, the excitement of the new.
 For some people, layers of dust went unnoticed until their living rooms had to double as workplaces.
 In other cases, household chores have provided respite from digital devices that require their own form of upkeep to optimize performance.
 Housekeeping implies oversight and control, maintenance and responsibility.
 It is as much a necessity as it is a ritual: An act of labor, but also an act of care.
 That said, it is impossible to think about housekeeping without considering its constitutive role in systemic oppression on the basis of gender, race, and class.

 The theme was developed by the 2021 Young Architects + Designers Committee, which included recent League Prize winners Ivi Diamantopoulou, Cyrus Peñarroyo, and Alison Von Glinow.

 The jury included the committee in addition to Tatiana Bilbao, Peggy Deamer, Fritz Haeg, and Victor J. Jones.

 The competition is organized by The Architectural League’s program director Anne Rieselbach and program manager Catarina Flaksman.